kevin-smets/caml/README.md

 [![Build Status](https://travis-ci.org/kevin-smets/caml.svg?branch=master)](https://travis-ci.org/kevin-smets/caml) [![Dependency Status](https://david-dm.org/kevin-smets/caml.svg)](https://david-dm.org/kevin-smets/caml) [![devDependency Status](https://david-dm.org/kevin-smets/caml/dev-status.svg)](https://david-dm.org/kevin-smets/caml#info=devDependencies)

 CAML offers you a Cascading YAML config.
 It's a YAML preprocessor which converts YAML to Json.
+This output can be written into a file or just logged to the console, or you can use it in Node as an object.

 You still write valid YAML, but the output is quite a bit different.